sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 ---
 title: Configure the connector for Zendesk
 description: Learn how to use the connector for Zendesk CRM solution to fetch data into Dataverse and use in Dynamics 365 Contact Center.
-author: neeranelli
+author: gandhamm
-ms.author: nenellim
+ms.author: mgandham
-ms.reviewer: nenellim
+ms.reviewer: mgandham
 ms.topic: how-to
+ms.date: 06/25/2024
+ms.custom: bap-template
 ms.collection:
-ms.date: 07/01/2024
-ms.custom: bap-template
 ---

 # Configure the connector for Zendesk